-Figure 3 provides a more detailed look at online vs. offline prices.
-The left panel contains the distribution of prices at which we found these titles at offline bookstores.
+Figure 2 provides a more detailed look at online vs. offline prices.
+The clear bars outlined in black show the distribution of prices at which we found these titles at offline bookstores.
 Twenty of the books sell for less than \$2.50.
 Another 74 are between \$2.50 and \$7.50.
 There is essentially no upper tail: only 6 of the 100 books are priced at \$7.50 or more with the highest being just \$20.
-The right panel presents a comparable histogram of online prices.29 The upper tail of the online distribution is dramatically thicker: on average 27% of the listings are priced at \$20 or higher including 6% at \$50 or more.30
+The gray bars are a comparable histogram of online prices.40 The upper tail of the online distribution is dramatically thicker: on average 27% of the listings are priced at \$20 or higher including 6% at \$50 or more.41